 Close to the Park you’ll find the Old Royal Naval College which is a magnificent place to explore.
 Enjoy a range of activities from archaeology workshops to character actors performing in the famous Painted Hall, including the pirate queen, Grace O’Malley, who shares her exploits from the ocean waves.

-The Discover Greenwich visitor centre is a recommended starting point for a visit to the Old Royal Naval College and Greenwich as a whole, as it provides plenty of historical context.
-Here kids can dress up as sailors, play games and use building blocks to make their own creations.
+The Visitor Centre at the Old Royal Naval College is a recommended starting point for a visit to Greenwich.
+You can get tourist information here and kids can dress up as sailors, play games and use building blocks to make their own creations.

 Day 1 Evening: Family Dinner in Greenwich

 After watching the sun dip below the memorable London skyline, there are a number of local restaurants in Greenwich to enjoy as a family.

 Rivington Greenwich is within walking distance from the museum quarter and the restaurant has its own children’s menu, including classics such as fish and chips.
 Visit Monday to Saturday before 7pm and your kids will eat for free.

 Day 2 Morning: On the River, Over the River